Random evolutionary games and random polynomials: Introduction

 \section{Introduction}

-Statistics of roots of (systems of) random polynomials has become a topic of active research over the last century, dating back at least to seminal papers~\cite{BP32,LittlewoodOfford1939,Kac1943,LittlewoodOfford1945,LittlewoodOfford1948}.
-The topic provides an everlasting source of challenging mathematical problems, leading to the developments of powerful methods and techniques in analysis, combinatorics and probability theory; see recent papers~\cite{TaoVu14,DoNguyenVu2015,DoNguyenVu2018,NNV2016, NguyenVu2021,NguyenVu2022} and references therein for the latest results of the field.
+Statistics of roots of (systems of) random polynomials has become an active topic of research over the past century, dating back to several seminal papers~\cite{BP32,LittlewoodOfford1939,Kac1943,LittlewoodOfford1945,LittlewoodOfford1948}.
+The topic provides an everlasting source of challenging mathematical problems, driving the developments of powerful methods and techniques in analysis, combinatorics and probability theory; see recent papers~\cite{TaoVu14,DoNguyenVu2015,DoNguyenVu2018,NNV2016, NguyenVu2021,NguyenVu2022} and references therein for the latest results of the field.
 It has also found applications in the study of complex phenomena/systems in many other disciplines, such as quantum chaotic dynamics \cite{Bogomolny1992} and quantized vortices in the ideal Bose gas \cite{castin2006quantized}) in physics, the theory of computational complexity \cite{Shub1993}, feasibility and stability of ecological systems~\cite{may:1973ab,aladwani2020}, persistence and first-passage properties in non-equilibrium systems~\cite{SM07,SM08,bray2013persistence}, steady states of chemical reaction networks \cite{feliu2022kac} and the gradients of deep linear networks \cite{mehta2021loss}.
-An important class of random polynomials studied intensively in the literature is the Kostlan-Shub-Smale (also known as elliptic or binomial) random polynomials in which the variance of the random coefficients are binomials, cf. Section \ref{sec: KSS}.
-According to \cite{EK95} ``This particular random polynomial is probably the more natural definition of a random polynomial''.
+An important class of random polynomials intensively studied in the literature is the Kostlan-Shub-Smale (also known as elliptic or binomial) random polynomials in which the variance of the random coefficients are binomials, cf. Section \ref{sec: KSS}.
+According to \cite{EK95}, ``this particular random polynomial is probably the more natural definition of a random polynomial''.
 In the present work, we show that it arises naturally yet from \textit{evolutionary game theory}.